FrackNation: Inspiration

-In the film, farmers point out that without being able to lease a portion of their land for fracking, they would be forced to sell off the land to housing developers.

-Reactions to the film
+Reception

 There were positive reviewers that regarded the film as well researched.
 Jeannette Catsoulis, a film reviewer for the New York Times, noted that the movie was methodically researched and showed the "sheer complexity" of fracking.
-Variety said the film examined the process of fracking, giving counter arguments for the Gasland documentary, especially the flaming faucets scene.
+Variety said the film examined the process of fracking, giving counterarguments for the Gasland documentary, especially the flaming faucets scene.
 The magazine noted that the documentary did a thorough job of technical information and personal stories of farmers who live near fracking locations.
 The National Review noted that FrackNation did an excellent job refuting Gasland based upon the scientific research in the film.